niko17x/bluedit/NOTES.md

 [*] : Make votes work on the "DisplayDetailedPost.jsx" component.
 [*] : Create a comment box in DisplayDetailedPost.jsx directly below the main post.
 [*] : Author of comments can delete the comment or edit the comment.
 Show deltee option only for author.
-[ ] : Clicking on delete should remove data/comment from fb and useState.
+[*] : Clicking on delete should remove data/comment from fb and useState.
 [*] : Once user has typed in the comment box, comment submission button should be highlighted.
 [*] : Create function for comment submission.
 [*] : Submitting the comment should show below the comment box.
+[ ] : Work on voting for individual comments.
+[ ] : Delete comment when post gets deleted.

 ### Todo (after 90% completion):